yohm/rb_call/README.md

 Use Ruby 2.x.

-Install the dependent gems as following.
+Install the dependent gems as follows.

 ```
 gem install bundler